shauryauppal/PyWhatsapp/README.md

 You can set your own photos at a particular time feel free to do that.

+### send_files()
+NOTE: Add the document in the documents folder.
+> Would you file to send a Document file(yes/no): yes

+> Enter the Document file name you want to send: opportunity

+* If the document file names are same then write the document name with extension like opportunity.pdf or opportunity.txt

 ### Schedule messages and Attachments
 schedule.every().Monday.at("06:00").do(sender)